Xeuz-x/FingerPrint/readme.md

 [Fork: Modified to work as a password manager](https://github.com/luspock/FingerPrint)

 Ps.
-A really attempt at a password manager.
+A really bad attempt at a password manager.

 ## How to use